raptorxcz/Rubicon/README.md

 Swift parser + mock generator

-Rubicon generates spys for protocol.
+Rubicon generates test doubles for protocols: stubs, spies, and dummies.
 Generating methods for parent protocol is not supported.

 ## Example